TooTallNate/NodObjC/README.md

 So you can write entire Cocoa or iOS GUI applications entirely in Node.js JavaScript!
-Applications are interpreted at runtime through the V8 engine, rather than compiled to a machine exectuable.
-This has the advantage of being able to tweak code without having to recompile; excellent for rapid prototyping and development, or for those GUI applications where absolute speed is not a requirement (i.e. _most_).
+Applications are interpreted at runtime through the V8 engine, rather than (pre)compiled to a (binary) machine exectuable.
+This has the advantage of being able to tweak code without having to recompile; excellent for rapid prototyping and development (or for those GUI applications where absolute speed is not a requirement, i.e. _most_).
 So what are you waiting for?
 Get to coding!

 Installation